KaustubhPatange/ImageLoaderView/README.md

 ![build](https://github.com/KaustubhPatange/ImageLoaderView/workflows/build/badge.svg)
 ![Maven Central](https://img.shields.io/maven-central/v/io.github.kaustubhpatange/imageloaderview)

 An `ImageView` with cool loading effects eg: Shimmer.
-The library is backward compatible to API 19.
+The library is backwards compatible till API 19.

 I had to built something similar for my client, this one is the complete version of the prototype.